gilbitron/Arrest-MySQL/README.md

 		'127.0.0.3',
 	);

-After you're done editing the file, place it in a publicly accessible directory (feel free to change the filename to whatever you want).
+After you're done editing the file, place it in a public directory (feel free to change the filename).

 ***Nota bene:*** You must access the file directly, including it from another file won't work.